2024 Scholarships - Monroe County | CampusReel

 2024 Monroe County Scholarships

 Monroe County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 58% of Monroe County residents in Michigan over the age of 25 have graduated with a professional degree - 38% have completed high school.
+Despite high costs, 70% of Monroe County residents in New York over the age of 25 have graduated with a professional degree - 12% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Monroe County residents in Michigan will continue to need help paying for college.
-5,140 men and 4,519 women are enrolled in grades 9-12 while 3,072 men 4,313 women are currently undergraduates in college.
+It’s clear that Monroe County residents in New York will continue to need help paying for college.
+22,514 men and 21,569 women are enrolled in grades 9-12 while 26,206 men 28,020 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Monroe County residents and can help pay for school in a variety of ways.
 Monroe County scholarships, whether they are exclusively available to Monroe County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Monroe County residents.

 How much total award money and scholarships are available for Monroe County residents?